 The film Goodbye Mr. Kim is an autobiographical narrative based on my experience intertwined with the death of two North Korean leaders.

-In 2012, I was a first-year graduate student in the United States visiting my family in South Korea for the first time since my arrival in the US in 2008.
-Just like the year of 1994, Kim Jung Il, the leader of North Korea, suddenly died, and this time I was at a hospital for my regular check-up.
-I remember people gathering around the TV intently watching the breaking news with grimly faces.
-No sooner had I fully grasped the gravity of this sudden news than I received an ominous notification from the Korean Army informing me that I might be drafted if something happens.
+In 2012, I was a first-year graduate student in the United States, visiting my family in South Korea for the first time since my arrival in the US in 2008.
+Just like the year 1994, Kim Jung Il, the leader of North Korea, suddenly died, and this time I was at a hospital for my regular check-up.
+I remember people gathering around the TV intently watching the breaking news with grim faces.
+No sooner had I fully grasped the gravity of this sudden news than I received an ominous notification from the Korean Army informing me that I might be drafted if something happened.

-Having born into a country that has been technically at war for more than 50 years, I am very conscious of my own vulnerability to the uncertainty of life.
-I am keenly aware that numerous lives are bound to political circumstances.
-This uncertainty and vulnerability are deeply ingrained in the collective consciousness of Korean society.
+Having been born into a country that has been technically at war for more than 50 years, I am very conscious of my vulnerability to the uncertainty of life.
+I am keenly aware that numerous lives are bound to political circumstances, and this uncertainty and vulnerability are deeply ingrained in the collective consciousness of Korean society.

 Through the film, I tell the viewer my lived experience to illuminate how the lives of individuals are interlaced with social, political, and historical conditions in society.